 The Iowa Department of Natural Resources (DNR) is seeking people who enjoy the outdoors, camping and meeting new people, to consider becoming volunteer campground hosts for the upcoming recreation season.

-Volunteer campground hosts live in state parks from one to four months assisting DNR staff with light maintenance duties, checking in campers, and being a resource for visitors who are enjoying state parks and forests.
+Volunteer campground hosts live in state parks from one to five months assisting DNR staff with light maintenance duties, checking in campers, and being a resource for visitors enjoying state parks and forests.

 Host positions are available at:

-Information on state parks is available online at www.iowadnr.gov/stateparks.
-To discuss the host position, contact the state park directly, or call 515-725-8489.
+Volunteer information is available at www.iowadnr.gov/volunteer.
+Information about campgrounds and state parks is available at www.iowadnr.gov/stateparks.
+To discuss the host position, contact the state park directly, or call 515-443-2533.